 Today we are blessed with a multitude of options in either hand tools or power tools.
 I don’t fall into one camp or the other.
 I embrace them both equally.
 I simply try to use the best tool for the job that will not detract from the quality or craftsmanship of the piece.

 First and foremost I strive for good design.
 Without good design, construction details are irrelevant because the piece simply won’t be around very long.
 My pieces are built using traditional construction techniques that have been time tested.
 By combining good design and solid construction with carefully selected and matched timbers I hope to make pieces that will exceed anything you will find in a showroom and that your descendants will be proud to own.
 I like to think, by taking this wonderful wood that mother nature has given us and creating something that is beautiful, useful and durable, that we are actually extending the life of this tree by quite a bit.

-If you have questions about my work, think you might be interested in creating something together, or just want to chat please feel free to contact me using the link above.
+If you have questions about my work or just want to chat please feel free to contact me using the link above.

 Thank you for your time and attention,